aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/getting-started/index.md

 ```

 :::info
-To compile the angular app ahead of time (for production) and copy the dist folder to Vendure's output dist folder, include the following commands in your packages.json scripts:
+To compile the angular app ahead of time (for production) and copy the dist folder to Deenruv's output dist folder, include the following commands in your packages.json scripts:

 ```json
 {